Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Varsity Tutors Review

-For example, I personally used Varsity Tutors to study for the GRE and it’s a perfect example of what I mean.
-I could choose from a 5-week live prep class, 10-week live prep class, on-demand self-study type package, a monthly pay-as-you go package, and 1-on-1 direct tutoring.
+For example, I personally used Varsity Tutors to study for the GRE.
+I could choose from a 5-week live prep class, 10-week live class, on-demand self-study type package, a monthly pay-as-you go package, and 1-on-1 direct tutoring.
 That’s a pretty common slate of offerings based on what I’ve seen.

 I ended up taking the 5-week GRE prep class and bundling it with 4 hours of 1-on-1 tutoring.
-I share my thoughts on this class and tutoring below, but I feel like this was a pretty good example of what Varsity Tutors has to offer.
+I’ll share more of my thoughts on that experience below, but I feel like this was a pretty good example of what Varsity Tutors has to offer.

-The classes meet over Zoom and are generally capped at 6-9 students per class (mine had 8).
-They meet at the same times each week (you choose your days/times upfront) and the sessions generally go for 1 to 4 hours (mine were 2 hours).
+The classes meet over Zoom and are generally capped at 6-9 students (mine had 8).
+They meet at the same times each week (you choose your days/times upfront), and the sessions generally go for 1 to 4 hours (mine were 2 hours).

 There is a pretty big list of different classes to choose from (at least there was for GRE), so you should be able to find a package that fits your schedule.